le717/PatchIt/Documentation/CONTRIBUTING.md

 #### Inno Setup Windows Installer ####

-* Open `Windows\PatchIt Installer.iss` in the Inno Setup Compiler or your favorite Inno Setup IDE.
+* Open `Tools\Windows\PatchIt Installer.iss` in the Inno Setup Compiler or your favorite Inno Setup IDE.
 * Make desired changes to the script, as long as it is clear you made them.
 * Ensuring **PatchIt!** and the **PatchIt!
 Uninstaller** is already frozen, and the required empty _LEGO® Racers_ and _LEGO® LOCO_ settings files are in place, press the Compile button or &lt;Ctrl&gt; + &lt;F9&gt; to compile the installer to the `Windows` folder.